Telling truth to power still no easy task for Malaysia's revved up media

 But Vengadesan added that because of the Star’s political ownership, it does face uncertainty.

 “I don’t have any answers as to what future direction we may take,” he said.
-The Star’s major shareholder, the Malaysian Chinese Association party, was in the former coalition government but lost all its seats in the election.
+The Star’s major shareholder, the Malaysian Chinese Association party, was in the former coalition government but lost all but one of its seats in the election.

 For even the most intrepid reporters, years of persecution at the hands of the government have made them wary of promises of change.